carlos-gg/digitalgarden/content/AI/Unsupervised learning/Unsupervised learning.md

 ---
 title: "Unsupervised learning"
-disableToc: false
 ---

+> Unsupervised machine learning is the machine learning task of inferring a function to describe hidden structure from "unlabeled" data (a classification or categorization is not included in the observations)

 ## Resources
 - https://en.wikipedia.org/wiki/Unsupervised_learning
 - [Unsupervised Learning cheatsheet](https://stanford.edu/~shervine/teaching/cs-229/cheatsheet-unsupervised-learning)
-- Unsupervised machine learning is the machine learning task of inferring a function to describe hidden structure from "unlabeled" data (a classification or categorization is not included in the observations).

 ## Sub-topics
 ### Kernel density estimation